-The government has announced two major incentives for local business after they are hit by the coronavirus, one being the business rates holiday for the year 2020-21 and the other being providing of cash grants for small businesses.
-The grants will be delivered through Local Council or Authorities to the eligible businesses within their boroughs.
+The government has announced two major incentives for local businesses affected by the coronavirus: a business rates holiday for the year 2020-21 and cash grants for small businesses.
+Local Councils or Authorities will deliver the grants to eligible businesses within their boroughs.

 • the Small Business Grant Fund (SBGF)